diab-ma/linkedlens/README.md

 **No posts showing up?**

-Wait a few seconds when you load LinkedIn — it takes a moment to analyze everything.
+Wait a few seconds when you load LinkedIn, it takes a moment to analyze everything.
 Make sure posts are actually visible on the page.
 Try scrolling down.
 If nothing shows, refresh the page.

 **Getting API errors?**